greyy126/DataPilot/docs/architecture.md

-# Data Collector — System Architecture
+# DataPilot — System Architecture

-MVP: rule-based cleaning only.
+Current implementation: rule-based cleaning only.
 Local files + SQLite.
 No external APIs, no background queues, no authentication.

 ---